Table of contents

 - Letter of Understanding #21 - RE: REVISED GRIEVANCE ARBITRATION PROCESS

-- Letter of Understanding #22 - RE: EMPLOYEE AND UNION DEVELOPED SHIFT SCHEDULES
+- Letter of Understanding #22 - RE: EMPLOYEE DEVELOPED SHIFT SCHEDULES

 - Letter of Understanding #23 - RE: ALTERNATE SCHEDULING OPTION (HOURS BETWEEN SHIFTS)